elele20005/React-Portfolio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-## Contributing
+## Contribution
 This portfolio is a personal project, and contributions are not required.
 Suggestions for improvements are always welcome.
 Feel free to reach out via email.

 ## Tests
-No formal tests are available for this project, but users can verify functionality by opening the page in multiple browsers to ensure compatibility.
+No formal tests are available for this project, but users can verify functionality by opening the page in multiple browsers to ensure accurate funtionality.

 #######